Private Bedroom and Bathroom

 Sarria is a large market town filled with small shops catering to the locals and faraway pilgrims.
 Strolling through the country side on a combination of tiny back roads and country footpaths, you pass the 100km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
 Onward we continue to Portomarín, where we see the 12th-century Church of San Juan, a fortified church, standing guard over the River Miño.
 (B)

-Portomarin to Palas de Rei25 KMs / 15 miles
+Portomarín to Lestedo20 KMs / 12 miles

-More than half way to Santiago, leaving Portomarin the walk begins with a gentle climb out of the river valley and through typical Galician villages, decorated with hórreos, raised corncribs, and the occasional carved granite cross that marks the way to Santiago.
-In the hamlet of Lameiros pay special attention to the 17th century Cross showing the Crucifixion of Christ.
+More than halfway to Santiago, leaving Portomarín the walk begins with a gentle climb out of the river valley and through typical Galician villages, decorated with hórreos, raised corncribs, and the occasional carved granite cross that marks the way to Santiago.
+In the hamlet of Lameiros, pay special attention to the 17th century Cross showing the Crucifixion of Christ.
 As you work your way into Palas de Rei, you'll begin to notice the many eucalyptus forests of Galicia.
 (B)

-Palas de Rei to Arzua29 KMs / 18 miles
+Lestedo to Melide19 KMs / 12 miles

 On the outskirts of Melide, stop to admire the 12th century church of Santa Maria, a gem of the Romanesque period.
-The Camino takes you through eucalyptus forests and you quickly come into Boente, whose tiny Santiago Church has a simple, but lovely wooden altar piece.
-Your 17th century manor home awaits you in the quiet country side!
+Following the Camino through eucalyptus forests, you quickly come into Boente, whose tiny Santiago Church has a simple, but lovely wooden altarpiece.
 (B)

-Arzua to Arca20 KMs / 12 miles
+Arzúa to Arca18 KMs / 11 miles

-Arca to Santiago19 KMs / 12 miles
+Arca to Santiago21 KMs / 13 miles

 * Please note: This itinerary is subject to slight modifications due to hotel availability, weather, festivals and other occurrences.